 the number of credits shall be final.

 (c) A school board must adopt a policy regarding weighted grade point averages for any

-high school or dual enrollment course.new text beginnew text end The policy must state
+high school or dual enrollment course.new text begin A school board must adopt an identical policy

 whether the district offers weighted grades.
 A school board must annually publish on its